nedjulius/bun-plugin-stylex/README.md

 ## Usage

-Due to current limitations of `Bun` the consumer must generate and write the `CSS` output manually.
+Due to the current limitations of `Bun` the consumer must generate and write the `CSS` output manually.

 ```ts
 import createStylexPlugin from 'bun-plugin-stylex';